perseids-project/JackSON/README.md

 # JackSON
-JackSON is a lightweight server and Javascript api that will create, update, and retrieve json files RESTfully.
+JackSON is a lightweight server and Javascript API that will create, update, and retrieve JSON files RESTfully.

 It is especially useful for prototyping Javascript web-applications.

 When used responsibly, client application data structures can be implemented, tested, and revised rapidly.

 ### Warning